Sales is a $900 Billion spend

 And that, despite investments in CRM and now big data, simple lead generation from marketing to sales remains a constant source of complaints in both functions.

-Over the last decade over 15 billion was spend on CRM systems.
+Over the last decade, over 15 billion was spent on CRM systems.
 How much do you think customer satisfaction has increased as a result?
 Nil, nada, zip, zero.
 Why?
 CRM captures date that is relevant to the company, not the data that is relevant to the customer.
 And therein lies the problem.

 The divide between sales and marketing